League-of-Greedy-Modders/Greedy-Mods/beta/c_grandependent/README.md

-# Greed Conflict Test
+# Greed Grandependent Test

-This mod is just for conflict testing.
+This mod is just for grandependent testing.